-Last week I was delighted to be involved in the inaugural meeting between the National Ankylosing Spondylitis Society (NASS), osteopaths and chiropractors.
-Forty osteopaths and chiropractors attended to listen to a variety of speakers updating them on Axial Spondyloarthritis (AS).
+Last week I was delighted to be involved in the inaugural meeting between the National Axial Spondyloarthritis Society (NASS), osteopaths and chiropractors.
+Forty osteopaths and chiropractors attended to listen to a variety of speakers updating them on Axial Spondyloarthritis, including Ankylosing Spondylitis (axial SpA, AS).

-The main aims of this seminar were to help reduce the delay to diagnosis of AS (currently an average 8.5 years!) through increasing awareness of the symptoms, improving screening of patients with back pain and improving the links for referring patients for relevant investigations.
-We also aimed to improve the care for people with AS by updating manual therapists on recent research and treatments, including different ways osteopaths and chiropractors can help people with AS.
+The main aims of this seminar were to help reduce the delay to diagnosis of axial SpA (AS) (currently an average 8.5 years!) through increasing awareness of the symptoms, improving screening of patients with back pain and improving the links for referring patients for relevant investigations.
+We also aimed to improve the care for people with axial SpA (AS) by updating manual therapists on recent research and treatments, including different ways osteopaths and chiropractors can help people with axial SpA (AS).

-Dr Karl Gaffney is a consultant rheumatologist at the Norfolk and Norwich University Hospital and trustee of NASS.
-Dr Gaffney gave an engaging presentation explaining the symptoms of AS and how to recognise the ‘extra-articular manifestations’ such as uveitis, inflammatory bowel conditions, joint pains and enthesitis (such as heel pain or tennis elbow).
+Professor Karl Gaffney is a consultant rheumatologist at the Norfolk and Norwich University Hospital and trustee of NASS.
+Professor Gaffney gave an engaging presentation explaining the symptoms of axial SpA (AS) and how to recognise the ‘extra-articular manifestations’ such as uveitis, inflammatory bowel conditions, joint pains and enthesitis (such as heel pain or tennis elbow).

-He then explained the relevant investigations needed to diagnose AS.
-If an osteopath or chiropractor thinks a patient may have AS, they should refer them to the GP to be referred on to a rheumatologist for these tests.
+He then explained the relevant investigations needed to diagnose axial SpA (AS).
+If an osteopath or chiropractor thinks a patient may have axial SpA (AS), they should refer them to the GP to be referred on to a rheumatologist for these tests.

-Finally, Dr Gaffney then explained the recent research around AS and how this has informed the development of treatments.
-It’s really reassuring that new developments have improved the treatment of AS, but it shows how essential it is to diagnosis this condition swiftly to reduce the risk of bony changes in the spine before treatment begins.
+Finally, Professor Gaffney then explained the recent research around axial SpA (AS) and how this has informed the development of treatments.
+It’s really reassuring that new developments have improved the treatment of axial SpA (AS), but it shows how essential it is to diagnosis this condition swiftly to reduce the risk of bony changes in the spine before treatment begins.

 Panel discussion about the referral pathway.

-We then undertook a panel discussion with input from the audience, discussing the current barriers osteopaths and chiropractors face when trying to refer patients with suspected AS.
+We then undertook a panel discussion with input from the audience, discussing the current barriers osteopaths and chiropractors face when trying to refer patients with suspected axial SpA (AS).
 It seems everyone has had mixed experiences of this process.